Adjective: tangled tang-guld

 - embroil, sweep, sweep up, drag, drag in

-See also: afoul, complex, enmeshed, entangled, foul, fouled, intermeshed, knotty, matted, rootbound, snarled, snarly, thrown [archaic], thrown and twisted [archaic]
+See also: afoul, complex, drag, enmeshed, entangled, foul, fouled, intermeshed, knotty, matted, rootbound, snarled, snarly, thrown [archaic], thrown and twisted [archaic]

 Type of: disarrange, distort, enlace, entwine, interlace, intertwine, interwind, intwine [archaic], involve, lace, twine, twist

-Antonym: untangle, untangled
+Antonym: unscramble, untangled

 Encyclopedia: Tangled